mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Focus Discussion of Centralization {#target}

 Some kinds of centralization are relevant to consider in standards discussions.
-For example, if a proposal exhibited obvious proprietary centralization, it should (and hopefully would) be rejected.
+For example, if a proposal had an obvious central point of political or economic control, it should (and hopefully would) be rejected.
 The community has a growing body of knowledge and experience in managing the risks of beneficial centralization, and a strong inclination to reuse existing infrastructure (such as the DNS) where possible.
 As discussed above, encryption can be used to manage selected instances of inherited centralization by enforcing layer boundaries.

 These responses are examples of appropriate ways for discussions in standards bodies to engage with centralization concerns.
 However, other kinds of centralization are less fruitful topics in standards discussions.

-In particular, practical and platform centralization (arguably, the most common kinds) are much more difficult to control in standards.
+In particular, while a standard can be designed to avoid technical centralization, doing so for economic and political centralization using only technical means is much more challenging.
 Because the IETF has no "protocol police", it’s not possible to demand, for example, that someone stop building a proprietary service using a federated protocol; even if it could, doing so would contradict architectural goals like permissionless innovation.
 While the imprimatur of an Internet Standard is not without value, merely withholding it cannot prevent these sources of centralization.

 Furthermore, claims of centralization can be proxies for power struggles between actors with competing interests, as discussed in {{decentralization}}.
 A protocol that is deployed by a large, centralized service does not necessarily cause that centralization, but a competitor might use a claim of centralization to deny them the benefit of standardization.

 Therefore, approaches like requiring a "Centralization Considerations" section in drafts, gatekeeping publication on a centralization review, or committing significant resources to examining centralization properties of protocols -- especially when searching for these latter types of centralization -- are unlikely to improve the Internet.

-Almost all existing Internet protocols -- including IP, TCP, HTTP, and DNS -- exhibit practical or platform centralization.
-Refusing to standardize a newer protocol because it exhibits similar properties would not be equitable, proportionate, or effective.
+Almost all existing Internet protocols -- including IP, TCP, HTTP, and DNS -- can be used by a centralized function.
+Refusing to standardize a newer protocol because it does not prevent use by those same functions would not be equitable, proportionate, or effective.

 When claims are made that a given proposal is "centralized" or "decentralized", the context of those statements should be examined for presuppositions, assumptions, and omissions.
 One framework for critical interrogations is offered by {{BACCHI}}, which can be adapted for centralization-related discussions: